Create Multiple Sources of Income

 6. Intellectual property

 Royalties are another source of passive income.
-If you have a knack for invention, or a flair for writing or music, this is a good option.
-Not only do you get to exercise your talent and share your gift with the world, you get paid everytime someone buys your book, or a radio station plays your song, or a company buys and uses your patent design.
-If you are well-known enough that your name is considered a brand, you could also let others use your name for a fee.
+If you have a knack for writing or art, this is a good option.
+You get to exercise your talent and share your gift with the world.
+At the same time, you get paid everytime someone buys your book or your design.

 Leave a Reply